OptimisticTrousers/word-reminder/README.md

 ### Extension

+NOTE: In order to enable the use of push notifications with the help of the Web Push API, the user needs to enable desktop notification permissions in their operating system settings.
+A push notification will be sent on a recurring basis based on the word reminder that a user creates.

 Visit the Chrome Web Store to add the extension to your Chromium browser (Brave, Chrome, Edge): https://chromewebstore.google.com/detail/word-reminder/oejlbeackbidindbmobdbcfhjieljhji

 Visit Firefox Browser Add-ons to add the extension to your Gecko-based browser: https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/